 - Look at the front matter of materials and read publisher directions and introduction to the culminating tasks (possibly called "projects;" may be embedded in the assessment materials as well).
 Be sure to attend to appendices and support materials for any "optional" culminating tasks.
 Note: culminating tasks may occur at the end of a lesson, weekly, at the end of paired selections and/or text sets, or in combination. - Look at materials directions for scope and sequence/curriculum mapping/etc. that highlights vertical articulation (e.g., how are culminating tasks increasing in rigor and demonstration of skills?
 Are culminating tasks more cognitively rigorous, do they take more time, are they "longer," etc.?) - Review culminating tasks and activities along with the corresponding sequences of questions and activities that anchor chapters, units, and/or topics.
 Consider tasks of different types and lengths that require students to pull knowledge gained through questions and tasks and integrate skills. - Review student writing and speaking and listening tasks for evidence of students' need to perform analysis of parts to complete quality cumulative assignments and tasks. - Look at assessment components at culminating sections.
-Also look at ongoing assessment design and tasks that scaffold students' work to reach a culminating task. - Identify WRITING culminating tasks as well as SPEAKING culminating tasks. - Review assessment supports identifying how culminating tasks built with sequences of text-dependent/specific questions and tasks are connected to the texts and text sets. - Note tasks that leverage students' use of technology.
+Also look at ongoing assessment design and tasks that scaffold students' work to reach a culminating task. - Identify WRITING (can include drawing in K-1) culminating tasks as well as SPEAKING culminating tasks. - Review assessment supports identifying how culminating tasks built with sequences of text-dependent/specific questions and tasks are connected to the texts and text sets. - Note tasks that leverage students' use of technology.

-- Are culminating tasks multifaceted (integrating reading, writing, speaking, and listening), including comprehension standards and content knowledge? - Are coherently sequenced text-specific and/or text-dependent questions provided that prepare students to complete a culminating task? - Do the culminating tasks require students to demonstrate acquired knowledge? - Do culminating tasks meet the intricacies of the grade level standards-for example, use a variety of digital tools, add drawings or other visual displays to descriptions? - How does the teacher know from student work (questions and tasks) if students are "on track" to completing a culminating task?
+- Are culminating tasks multifaceted (integrating reading, writing, speaking, and listening), including comprehension standards and content knowledge? - Are coherently sequenced text-based questions provided that prepare students to complete a culminating task? - Do the culminating tasks require students to demonstrate acquired knowledge (from read-alouds in K-1)? - Do culminating tasks meet the intricacies of the grade level standards-for example, use a variety of digital tools, add drawings or other visual displays to descriptions? - How does the teacher know from student work (questions and tasks) if students are "on track" to completing a culminating task?
 (What evidence is in the Teacher Edition to support this?
 Is there any direction for students in the Student Edition to attend to their development to meeting the standards?) - How are culminating tasks used over the course of the year-long instructional materials (e.g., as assessments, as the next step in a learning progression)? - Do culminating tasks allow students to demonstrate knowledge through integrated skills? (reading, writing, speaking, listening) - What types of culminating tasks are found in the instructional materials?
-Are culminating tasks varied throughout the year, or do they repeat the same task or task type throughout materials? - Share evidence of the indicator. - Discuss how culminating tasks are used across the course of the year and across grade levels. - Are the culminating tasks and activities synthesizing each unit/section of learning, building on the sequences of text-specific and/or text-dependent questions and activities? - How do culminating tasks over the year's instruction support students' ability to achieve grade level literacy skills?
+Are culminating tasks varied throughout the year, or do they repeat the same task or task type throughout materials?

+- Share evidence of the indicator. - Discuss how culminating tasks are used across the course of the year and across grade levels. - Are the culminating tasks and activities synthesizing each unit/section of learning, building on the sequences of text-based questions and activities? - How do culminating tasks over the year's instruction support students' ability to achieve grade level literacy skills? - Discuss any questions that were not answered by this curriculum. - Look for and discuss whether the indicator was met fully, partially, or did not meet any scoring bullet in the scoring section. - Agree on the final rating.

-Criterion 2.1 Materials build knowledge through integrated reading, writing, speaking, listening, and language Indicator 2e Materials include a cohesive, year-long plan for students to achieve grade-level writing proficiency by the end of the school year.
+Criterion 2.1 Materials build knowledge and understanding through integrated reading, writing, speaking, listening, and language.
+Indicator 2e Materials include a cohesive, year-long plan for students to achieve grade-level writing proficiency by the end of the school year.